lukephills/sikky/README.md

 ## Server testing

 Server testing is done with `Mocha + Chai`.
 The server tests can be run from the command line - `npm run test:node` -, or within the `VSCode editor`

 All server related tests are located inside the `test/node-tests folder`, and named with a node extension.
 E.g. `foo.node.ts`.

 ## Browser testing

-Browser testing are done with `Webpack` together with Karma as the test runner.
+Browser testing are done with `mocha + ts-node`.
+Debugging are enabled by default on `port 5858`.

 All server related tests are located inside the `test/browser-tests folder`, and named with a node extension.
 E.g. `foo.browser.ts`.

+You don't have to import testing framework related files such as `Chai`, `Sinon` etc. This have been done automatically.

 ## Direct browser testing

 The browser spec runner - `./config/runner.html` - can be opened in a browser to run your tests.
 For it to work, you must first run `npm run browser`, and open `port 8080` in your browser.

 This will set up a watch task that will automatically refresh the tests when your scripts, or the tests, change.